LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 ---

-Q3.6 : **Decision making and ranges of indecision**
+Q3.6 (advanced) : **Decision making and ranges of indecision**
 For the definition of decision thresholds for models or automatic systems based on them, your organisation:

 R3.6 :
 _(Type: multiple responses possible)_
 _(Select all response items that correspond to practices in your organisation.
 Please note that some combinations would not be coherent)_

-- [ ] 3.6.a Operates informally on this subject and relies on the competence and responsibility of the collaborators involved
+- [ ] 3.6.a (advanced) Operates informally on this subject and relies on the competence and responsibility of the collaborators involved
-- [ ] 3.6.b Has a documented approach that is systematically implemented
+- [ ] 3.6.b (advanced) Has a documented approach that is systematically implemented
-- [ ] 3.6.c Takes into account the possibility of maintaining ranges of indecision in certain cases
+- [ ] 3.6.c (advanced) Takes into account the possibility of maintaining ranges of indecision in certain cases
-- [ ] 3.6.d The choices made for each model and implemented are documented and integrated into the end-to-end genealogy of the models concerned.
+- [ ] 3.6.d (advanced) The choices made for each model and implemented are documented and integrated into the end-to-end genealogy of the models concerned.

 <details>
 <summary>Expl3.6 :</summary>